-According to a frequently cited McKinsey study, 70% of digital transformation projects fail to meet their objectives.
-After years of guiding Belgian SMEs, we can confirm that figure — and add an important nuance: the failure is rarely attributable to the technology chosen.
+According to studies regularly cited in the industry press, roughly 70% of digital transformation projects fail to fully meet their objectives.
+After years of IT consulting for Belgian SMEs, we can confirm the order of magnitude of that figure — and add an important nuance: the failure is rarely attributable to the technology chosen.

 The majority of projects that derail suffer from the same underlying issue: a technology-first vision with no strategic alignment.
 A CRM is purchased, an ERP deployed, a cloud migration launched — without ever answering the fundamental question: what exactly for?